 Sergeant Major William Ramsay was Color Sergeant to No. 10 (Highland) Coy which was formed in 1856 and was one of the 6 original companies that formed the Queen’s Own in 1860.
-The Highland company wore the Blackwatch tartan on their kilts and trews, rifle green tunic with red facings, a glengarry with long feathers and the Officers and Sergeants wore the Rifles crossbelt.
+The Highland company wore the Blackwatch tartan on their kilts and trews, rifle green tunic with red facings, a glengarry with long feathers and the Officers and Sergeants wore the Rifles crossbelt and fought at the Battle of Ridgeway in this uniform.

-Initially the independent Rifle Companies did not often gather as a battalion, this negated the requirement to appoint or employ a Battalion Sergeant Major.
-The first apparent appointment to the position was Sergeant Major W Ramsay on 3 January 1862 when 4 of the 6 companies paraded to the Crystal Palace for drill from the St Lawrence Hall Armoury:
+Ramsay was appointed to the position of Sergeant Major 15 February 1861.
+The first public mention of the appointment was on 3 January 1862 when 4 of the 6 companies paraded to the Crystal Palace for drill from the St Lawrence Hall Armoury:

 The members of the 2nd Battalion Active Militia, including Nos.
 2, 3, and 5 Rifles and the Highland Company mustered at the armoury last night and marched to Union Depot where the Northern Railway train was in waiting and conveyed them to the Crystal Palace for battalion drill.
 In the unavoidable absence of Lieut.
 Col. Durie, Major A. M. Smith [formerly Capt of the Highland Company] took command of the battalion and put them through the various evolutions.
 The other officers belonging to the staff present were Major Brooke, Capt.
 Goodwin, and Sergeant Major Wm.
 Ramsay.
 At the termination of the drill the troops marched down King street to the armoury.
 They presented a fine appearance.